our trainees

 Our traineeshiP: Building differently

-We designed a Sustainable Build and Landscaping Traineeship, a structured, paid programme dedicated to training young people (ages 18–25) in sustainable design and building, heritage crafts and landscaping skills.
+Our Sustainable Build and Landscaping Traineeship is a structured, paid programme dedicated to training young people (ages 18–25) in sustainable design and building, heritage crafts and landscaping skills.
 Four cohorts of four young people join us for four months each during different phases of the build programme and are separated into earth building, wood & timber framing, sustainable landscaping and planting the garden.
 Each phase of this build programme is also supported by one of our Young Fellows - who we have trained in Action Research to support our evaluation and creative documentation.

 All cohorts differ in focus, but they each engage in reflective practice, learn traditional crafts and building skills, undertake field trips, create a final showcase and learn to facilitate and lead volunteer sessions and community build days.
-To date, we have completed two cohorts with the third underway, what have we all learned so far?
+To date, we have completed three cohorts with the fourth underway, what have we all learned so far?

 Cohort One: Earth Building